gih6/CS1660_Final_Project/README.md

  credential = GoogleCredentials.getApplicationDefault();
  ```

-Can See From Image that when the application is run the GCP Credentials are read correctly:
+Can See From Image that when the application is run the GCP Credentials are read correctly and no error is thrown:

 ![image](https://user-images.githubusercontent.com/54678622/138188874-a769617f-142b-468e-a556-bfa035b77d17.png)